UCI-CARL/CARLsim4/projects/README.md

 }
 ```

-8. The outcome of the simulation can now be saved by calling the saveSimulation function, which will save the network structure:
+8. The outcome of the simulation can now be saved by calling the saveSimulation function, which will save the network structure (more details can be found near the bottom of the page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/src/main_ca3_snn_GPU.cpp)):

 ```
  sim.saveSimulation("ca3SNN2.dat", true); // define where to save the network structure to and save synapse info
 ```

-9. The saved network can now be loaded in additional simulation runs, by calling the loadSimulation function before the setupNetwork is called (invokes the SETUP simulation state):
+9. The saved network can now be loaded in additional simulation runs, by calling the loadSimulation function before the setupNetwork is called (invokes the SETUP simulation state; more details can be found near the middle of the page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/src/main_ca3_snn_GPU.cpp)):

 ```
 // before calling setupNetwork, call loadSimulation